EdmundBenedict/lordcephei.github.io/pages/cl_general.md

                     Data is read following a standard format for 2D arrays.

     --fixpos[:tol=#]
     --fixpos[:#]    Tells the symmetry finder to adjust positions to sites that are "slightly displaced".
-That is if they were displaced a small amount, the basis would conform to a group operation.
+                    That is, if they were displaced a small amount, the basis would conform to a group operation.
 Optional tolerance specifies the maximum amount of adjustment allowed.
                     Example: lmchk --fixpos:tol=.001

     --fixlat        Adjust lattice vectors and point group operations, attempting to